dct2012/4wm/README.md

 ----------------------
 **4wm** is a versatile, lightweight, dynamic tiling window manager with two borders.
 Its mission is to be small, versatile, and quick.
-There are four modes: tiling, floating, monocle and video..
+There are four modes: tiling, floating, monocle and video.
 There are four direction in which you can tile, four directions in which a window can swap with another, and four directions in which you can resize a window.
 Each desktop can have gaps between windows and the size can be change.
 Each virtual desktop has its own properties, unaffected by other desktops' or monitors'